Stability Pool

 As a Stability Provider, you deposit BSD into the Stability Pool.
 When vaults are liquidated (typically just below a 110% collateral ratio), your BSD is used to repay their debt, and you receive a pro-rata share of their sBTC collateral—usually worth more than the BSD burned.

-Over time, your BSD balance decreases, but your sBTC rewards grow.
+Over time, your BSD balance in the pool decreases, but your sBTC rewards grow.
 The more BSD you deposit and the longer you remain in the pool, the greater your share of liquidated collateral.

 When can I withdraw?

-You can withdraw your BSD or sBTC from the Stability Pool any time.
+You can withdraw your deposited BSD or earned sBTC rewards from the Stability Pool at any time.
 There is no minimum lockup duration.
-If there are undercollatearlized vaults that have not been liquidated yet liquidations will have priority over withdrawals.

 Can I lose money by depositing to the Stability Pool?

-Liquidations typically occur between 100–110%.
-However, it is theoretically possible that a vault will be liquidated below 100% in a flash crash, oracle failure, or some other unforeseen condition.
-In such a case you may experience a net loss in dollar terms.
+While liquidations typically occur when a vault's collateral ratio is between 100% and 110%, it is theoretically possible for a vault to be liquidated below a 100% ratio during extreme events like a flash crash, oracle failure, or another unforeseen condition.
+In such a case, you may experience a net loss in dollar terms.

 What happens if the Stability Pool is empty when liquidations occur?

 If the Stability Pool is empty, the system uses a secondary liquidation mechanism called Redistribution.
-In such a case, the system redistributes the debt and collateral from liquidated vaults to all other existing vaults.
+In this situation, the system redistributes the debt and collateral from liquidated vaults to all other existing vaults in the protocol.